Link to University of Massachusetts Amherst Home | Contact | Search | Agriculture & Landscape Program

 Experience Requirement

-Before becoming certified, an individual must have at least two years of work or other relevant experience.
+Before becoming commercially certified, an individual must have at least two years of work or other relevant experience.
 Examples of acceptable experience include work as a licensed applicator, academic studies, and other relevant work experience.
 Relevant experience substitutions will be defined and provided with the examination applications.
 The intent of the experience requirement is for an individual to work as a commercial applicator before applying for the commercial certification examination.
+You will have to complete and submit a Resume Form along with your Exam Application in order to register for a commercial certification exam.

-The old system of obtaining "credits" has been changed to one of accumulating "contact hours".
 A contact hour will equal 50 consecutive minutes of training.
-In addition, the number of years to obtain training has been changed from 5 years to 3 years.
-Licensed Applicators and Licensed Dealers are now required to accumulate contact hours.
+All pesticide applicators and Licensed Dealers are required to accumulate these contact hours every three years.
 The number of contact hours required is as follows:

 • Commercial Certification - 12 hrs. (per category)